More emergency Sudan talks as calls mount for UK nationals to be rescued

 Downing Street said “all avenues” are being explored over how to rescue at least 2,000 UK citizens, without detailing what further action could be taken.

-Britons stranded in Sudan continue to be advised to shelter in place, register their information with the Foreign Office and await further instructions.
+Britons stranded in Sudan continue to be advised to shelter in place, register their information with the Foreign Office and await further instructions, while people from other European nations have been flown to safety.

 Prime Minister Rishi Sunak’s official spokesman said the Government was “working around the clock” to support those remaining.

+He declined to comment on a report by The Times that two British warships could be heading to Port Sudan to assist with evacuations, with the paper saying it could take several days for them to arrive.

-“We will pull every lever possible to help bring about a ceasefire and equally to support British nationals trapped by fighting.”
+“We will pull every lever possible to help bring about a ceasefire and equally to support British nationals trapped by fighting,” the official said.

 Some said they felt “abandoned” after diplomats were rescued in a night-time evacuation mission, and were organising dangerous private evacuations.